-With no years in recruitment and 2 months of guide dog experience under my belt, I’m certainly one of the more junior members of the team.
+With no years in recruitment and almost one year of guide dog experience under my belt, I’m certainly one of the more junior members of the team.
 But being in full-time employment before my 2nd birthday shows that I’m nothing if not industrious, combined with the fact that I’ve got charm for days, I’m a force to be reckoned with.

 With my duties essentially involving getting Graham to meetings, stopping Graham walking in front of cars, stopping Graham falling off ledges and generally keeping Graham alive, I’m a fundamental cog in the Bamboo machine.
 Sometimes I chase cats, sometimes I walk Graham into lampposts, but I’m only young and I’m keen to learn.

 I’m enthusiastic, driven and don’t plan to retire until I’m at least 8, so you know that I’m in it for the long haul.
 If you have me on side for your recruitment project, I promise to charm all candidates and to disrupt the first 5 minutes of every meeting – that’s a Ricky guarantee.